Efficient-market hypothesis: View of some journalists, economists, and investors

-Late 2000s financial crisis
+2008 financial crisis

-The financial crisis of 2007–08 led to renewed scrutiny and criticism of the hypothesis.
-Market strategist Jeremy Grantham said the EMH was responsible for the current financial crisis, claiming that belief in the hypothesis caused financial leaders to have a "chronic underestimation of the dangers of asset bubbles breaking".
+The 2008 financial crisis led to renewed scrutiny and criticism of the hypothesis.
+Market strategist Jeremy Grantham said the EMH was responsible for the 2008 financial crisis, claiming that belief in the hypothesis caused financial leaders to have a "chronic underestimation of the dangers of asset bubbles breaking".
 Financial journalist Roger Lowenstein said "The upside of the current Great Recession is that it could drive a stake through the heart of the academic nostrum known as the efficient-market hypothesis."
 Former Federal Reserve chairman Paul Volcker said "It should be clear that among the causes of the recent financial crisis was an unjustified faith in rational expectations, market efficiencies, and the techniques of modern finance."
-One financial analyst said "By 2007–2009, you had to be a fanatic to believe in the literal truth of the EMH."
+In a 2009 article published on the Financial Analysts Journal, Laurence B. Siegel wrote that "By 2007–2009, you had to be a fanatic to believe in the literal truth of the EMH."

 At the International Organization of Securities Commissions annual conference, held in June 2009, the hypothesis took center stage.
 Martin Wolf, the chief economics commentator for the Financial Times, dismissed the hypothesis as being a useless way to examine how markets function in reality.
 Economist Paul McCulley said the hypothesis had not failed, but was "seriously flawed" in its neglect of human nature.

-The financial crisis led economics scholar Richard Posner to back away from the hypothesis.
+The 2008 financial crisis led economics scholar Richard Posner to back away from the hypothesis.
 Posner accused some of his Chicago School colleagues of being "asleep at the switch", saying that "the movement to deregulate the financial industry went too far by exaggerating the resilience—the self healing powers—of laissez-faire capitalism."
 Others, such as economist and Nobel laurete Eugene Fama, said that the hypothesis held up well during the crisis: "Stock prices typically decline prior to a recession and in a state of recession.
 This was a particularly severe recession.
 Prices started to decline in advance of when people recognized that it was a recession and then continued to decline.
 That was exactly what you would expect if markets are efficient."
 Despite this, Fama said that "poorly informed investors could theoretically lead the market astray" and that stock prices could become "somewhat irrational" as a result.